SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 Brings one creature back to life, up to 10 days after death.

-# 252. - *Skill Empowerment* © (V,S) level 5 Divination [Concentration] [UB]
+# 252. - *Skill Empowerment* © (V,S) level 5 Divination [UB]

 Your magic deepens a creature's understanding of its own talent.
 You touch one willing creature and give it expertise in one skill of your choice; until the spell ends, the creature doubles its proficiency bonus for ability checks it makes that use the chosen skill.
 For 1 hour, you have proficiency in the chosen skill.
 The spell ends early if you cast it again.
+You must choose a skill in which the target is proficient and that isn't already benefiting from expertise.

 # 253. - Sonic Boom (V,S) level 5 Evocation [UB]